 I had the opportunity to work on set with some of Calgary’s most skilled and talented photographers while fulfilling internships with I Model Management and Artist Group.
 These people produced work, in fashion mostly, that pushed boundaries and was immaculately executed.
 I simply had to learn more.

 So here I am today, working away at my degree and taking additional courses to expand on my knowledge of photography specifically.
 I have taken additional courses in portrait photography and am planning to expand this base continually.
 Throughout my time so far at Mount Royal University I have discovered that my passion does not end at photography.
 Now video and audio projects are emerging as key points of interest to explore further.
 I am looking forward to building my portfolio now as a journalist, photographer, and videographer.

 Up to this point I have had both written works and visual projects published on the Calgary Journal’s online platform as well as a profile piece published within its print edition.
 A great deal of my work has been focused on dance arts, and more specifically Calgary’s dance community.
-However, more recently I have worked on pieces of a larger variety including economics, infrastructure, and small business.
+I am an arts advocate based on my personal history within the area of dance, but more recently I have worked on pieces with subjects including economics, infrastructure, and small business.

 In April of 2017 I began my internship at ReThink Media in High River as a commercial photographer and was able to expand my knowledge of mobile studio photography, especially in dance studios.
 During this time I also had the opportunity to further my videography experience and operated a crane camera system while filming dance performances.